Pritilata95/SimpleFactChecker/README.md

 While running this program, be sure to include the provided jar files in classpath.
-If you want, you can change training and test filenames in FactChecker.java
+If you want, you can change training and test filenames in FactChecker.java The program is designed to run with JDK 8 and above.

 # Role of each file
 * Main.java is the entry point of the program